JuliaLinearAlgebra/MatrixDepot.jl/README.md

      Hilbert matrix
     ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

   The Hilbert matrix is a very ill conditioned matrix.
 It is symmetric positive definite and totally positive.

   Input options:

     •  [type,] dim: the dimension of the matrix;

-    •  [type,] row_dim, col_dim: the row and column dimension.
+    •  [type,] row_dim, col_dim: the row and column dimensions.

-  ['inverse', 'ill-cond', 'symmetric', 'pos-def']
+  Groups: ["inverse", "ill-cond", "symmetric", "pos-def"]

   Reference: M. D. Choi, Tricks or treats with the Hilbert matrix, Amer.
 Math.
   Monthly, 90 (1983), pp. 301-312.

   N. J. Higham, Accuracy and Stability of Numerical Algorithms, Society for Industrial and Applied Mathematics, Philadelphia, PA, USA, 2002; sec.
 28.1.
 ```

 We can also specify the data type